IoTone/matrix-websocket-bridge-ar-xr/README.md

 ## Status

-- Spectacles 24 Lens able to receive messages, text keyboard UX in progress
+- (DONE) Spectacles 24 Lens able to receive messages, text keyboard input supported, needs work on "receive" interface, remove debugging
-- Generalized XR interface (testing on Quest 3S) has not yet started but is planned
+- (TODO) Generalized XR interface (testing on Quest 3S and Spectacls) has not yet started but is planned
-- :checkmark Go WebSocket proxy for matrix (insecure room) is functional and stable
+- (DONE) Go WebSocket proxy for matrix (insecure room) is functional and stable

 ## Thought Experiments

 - TODO:  Livestream computer vision object classification, scene based prompt generation (what am I looking at?), and event based alerts (see fire, detect emergency) and send to matrix channel
 - TODO:  Full room and 1-1 chat support with arbitrary space for communication
-- TODO:  Alternative input method: grafitti style text input
+- TODO:  Alternative input methods: gestures or  grafitti style text input
 - TODO:  Voice to Text input
 - TODO:  Audio Transcription of incoming messages
+- TODO: full feature client without proxy

 ## Original Overview

  A little website chat tool that speaks into a Matrix channel